AdaCore/spark2014/docs/ug/en/appendix/implementation_defined_pragmas.rst

 can have a SPARK declaration and a non-SPARK body, but not vice versa.]

-If the SPARK_Mode of a section of an entity is Auto, then the SPARK_Mode of a later section of that entity shall not be On or Off.
+If the SPARK_Mode of a section of an entity is Auto, then the SPARK_Mode of a later section of that entity shall not be On, and it shall not be Off unless that entity is a generic entity, or an instance of such a generic.
+[This makes it possible to mark a later section of a generic unit as Off, in cases where its initial section is Auto to allow instantiations to have any value of SPARK_Mode.]

 The SPARK_Mode aspect can be specified either via a pragma or via an aspect_specification.
 In some contexts, only a pragma can be used